ILLEGAL COMPOSTING ON CHEAM LAND

 Community Update Prepared January 8, 2025

-Earlier last month it was brought to our attention by the Federal Agency of Environment and Climate Change Canada that an illegal and unpermitted composting site was operating on a parcel of CP land on Cheam Reserve.
+Earlier last month, it was brought to our attention by the Federal Agency of Environment and Climate Change Canada that an unpermitted composting site was operating on a parcel of CP land on Cheam Reserve.
+A stop-work order was issued immediately.
 The Cheam Lands Team worked with Federal Officers to inspect the site and conduct testing on the compost leachate.
-A stop work order was issued immediately.
+The testing lab results showed very high potassium, sulphur, and ammonia and were confirmed to be deleterious to fish and invertebrates.
+On this basis, ECCC served the site operator (FVAWS) with an inspector’s direction to: 1) cease discharge, 2) address the impact on the environment, and 3) prevent further discharge.

 Through internal Cheam Laws, the site contravenes the Cheam Soil Deposit, Removal, and Transport Law by:

-- Operating without the requisite authorization per Section 3.2 of the Law.
+• Operating without the requisite authorization per Section 3.2 of the Law.

-- The transport was greater than 10m3 or more of soil per year and did not have documentation showing that each vehicle load had been assessed by a Professional Engineer confirming that the soil being transported meets the standards of the Act.
+• The transport was greater than 10 m3 or more of soil per year and did not have documentation showing that each vehicle load had been assessed by a Professional Engineer confirming that the soil being transported meets the standards of the Act.

 To address these issues, Cheam is requiring the CP holder to take short and long-term steps to ensure compliance, including ceasing all unauthorized importing of this material, submitting the required documentation, providing and following through with a remediation plan, and paying any associated fees to the Lands Governance Office.
-The CP holder(s) shall bear sole responsibility for any and all costs, damages, or liabilities associated with such operations, including but not limited to, remediation, legal, or regulatory expenses.
+The CP holder(s) shall bear sole responsibility for any and all costs, damages, or liabilities associated with such operations, including but not limited to remediation, legal, or regulatory expenses.
 Cheam First Nation further reserves all rights to enforce compliance with applicable environmental laws, regulations, and the terms of any agreements, and to seek indemnification or other remedies from the CP holder(s) in the event of non-compliance or harm caused by such operations.